usnistgov/FIPS201/_Appendix/glossary.md

 Credential
-: Evidence attesting to one's right to credit or authority; in this Standard, it is the _PIV Card_ and data elements associated with an individual that authoritatively binds an _identity_ (and, optionally, additional attributes) to that individual.
+: Evidence attesting to one's right to credit or authority; in this Standard, it is the _PIV Card_ or _derived PIV credential_ associated with an individual that authoritatively binds an _identity_ (and, optionally, additional attributes) to that individual.

 Cryptographic Key (Key)